 Today, Dr. Hobbs is an Investigator of the Howard Hughes Medical Institute and a Professor of Internal Medicine and Molecular Genetics at UT Southwestern.
 She is Director of the McDermott Center for Human Growth and Development and the Director of the Dallas Heart Study, a longitudinal, multiethnic, population-based study of Dallas County, which is now supported by the Hoffman Family Center in Genetics and Epidemiology, and by the National Center for Advancing Translational Science (NCATS).

-Dr. Hobbs has witnessed, firsthand, the power of investing in women in science and continues to advocate for the importance of inspiring the next wave of female leaders.
+Dr. Hobbs has witnessed, firsthand, the power of investing in women and girls in science and continues to advocate for the importance of inspiring the next wave of female leaders.

 “As we celebrate International Day of Women and Girls in Science, we are reminded of the incredible accomplishments leading women have achieved over the decades.
 We are also reminded of our responsibility to continue empowering the next generation of women to pursue their passions by encouraging inclusivity in the field of STEM.
 We must pave this path together by uplifting and supporting girls to lead at the frontier of innovation.”
 Helen H. Hobbs, M.D.

-Investing in the Next Generation – Lyda Hill Philanthropies
+Investing in the Next Generation of Women and Girls in Science – Lyda Hill Philanthropies

 Drs.
-Aldridge and Hobbs serve as inspiring examples, and both recognize the need for continued encouragement and mentorship of the next generation of women.
-This is where significant work of Lyda Hill Philanthropies comes in.
+Aldridge and Hobbs serve as inspiring examples, and both recognize the need for continued encouragement and mentorship of the next generation of women and girls in science.
+This is where the significant work of Lyda Hill Philanthropies comes in.

 Among several innovative projects, Lyda Hill and Nicole Small are expertly spearheading the efforts of IF/THEN, an initiative of Lyda Hill Philanthropies.
 IF/THEN’s mission is to further advance women in science, technology, engineering, and math (STEM) by empowering current innovators and inspiring the next generation of pioneers.